Proposal Submission Process

 Phase 2: The facilities’ Internal Committees and External Proposal Evaluation Committees evaluate and rank the proposals according to the following criteria: scientific merit of the proposals and experience of the team, evaluation of previous proposals, and scientific publications based on results obtained previously at LNNano.
 The highest-rated proposals are recommended for receiving facility usage time.

 Phase 3: Internal assessment by the safety committee, the proposal that presents a safety risk for execution will have to fill out a specific safety form and undergo an assessment by a safety committee that will make recommendations for carrying out the experiment.

-Important: Given the importance of scientific track record for the prioritization process, it is recommended that users check and update their publications both in the User Portal system and in the CNPEM Library database.
+Important: Given the importance of a scientific track record for the prioritization process, it is recommended that users check and update their publications both in the SAU Online system and in the CNPEM Library database.
 Updates to the library’s database must be made by sending the complete bibliographic information to the Library (firstname.lastname@example.org).
 The publications are included after being checked by the library staff and facilities’ coordinators.

 Rules and Tips for Submission of Proposals

 Important: The inclusion of master’s and doctoral students, as well as postdoctoral fellows in the proposals is encouraged.
 However, students and fellows cannot submit proposals.
 The proposal must be submitted by the group’s principal investigator, which must be a senior researcher.
 If a doctoral student wants to submit a proposal, there must be a senior researcher (preferably the student’s supervisor) as the project’s principal researcher.

 TIP: Before submitting a proposal, it is recommended that users consult the website for available facilities, courses, services and technologies, as well as specific recommendations for sample preparation, protocols and further research proposal submission guidelines.
 Consulting the facility coordinator for information is also highly recommended.